dymmond/asyncz/docs/asgi.md

 # ASGI and Contextmanager

 The scheduler uses refcounting for start and stop calls.
+Every start call increases the ref count, every shutdown reduces it.
-Only if refs drop to 0 it is shutdown.
+Only if the refcount is 0 the scheduler is started or the shutdown is executed.
 This way it is compatible to lifespan and nested contextmanager calls.

+## ASGI

+The asgi call of a scheduler object supports following argument:

+- `app`: (Optionally) The ASGI application to wrap.
+If not specified, a decorator is returned

+And following keyword arguments

+- `handle_lifespan`: Fixes the issue with lifespan and django.
+Django doesn't support the lifespan protocol and fails horrible.
+                     This argument fixes this by handling the lifespan protocol and don't passing it through to django.
+- `wait`: (Default: True) Set the wait argument of shutdown.
+If wait is False all tasks are cancelled on shutdown.

 === "Wrapping an asgi application"